chrismedrela/docs-guide/docs/unclassified.md

   marketed to potential users too; docs is marketing; it's like shop window
 - people can get to your docs through different paths because web is just pages with hyperlinks
+- documentation must be easily searchable (cannot lack an index)

 what docs should be about?
 --------------------------